 08 Oct 2020 By By Hayley Cowburn

 We asked Shipster support technician Rachel what working B2B tech support from home has been like during a global pandemic.
 The majority of our clients operate eCommerce warehouses in various retail sectors, each impacted differently by the coronavirus.
-It's Rachel role to support these business when they experience technical issues with their shipping software, or need to make complex configuration changes.
+It's Rachel role to support these businesses when they experience technical issues with their shipping software, or need to make complex configuration changes.
 The Shipster team have been working from home since the initial UK Lockdown in March, and are based in Manchester which is under extended local restrictions.
 The office is used a couple of times a month when the resources or meetup time is essential.

 Here's our Q&A with Rachel.